TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Backend modules are extendable components in the TYPO3 backend that provide various functionalities and tools such as user management and file management.
-The left hand panel in the backend shows all these modules.
+The left hand panel in the backend display all the modules.

 *   C